 Members of the default administrator role or a custom role with the appropriate privileges can configure custom roles to add control and flexibility to the default Viewer, Data Editor, User, Publisher, and Administrator roles in an organization.
 For example, you may have members who need access to your maps and apps but do not need to create groups, and you may have other members who need to publish hosted feature layers but not hosted tile layers.

-Your organization may have certain members who are responsible for creating content such as stories and hosted feature layers but also need to join and share content with groups.
-To allow these members to perform these tasks, create a custom role with general privileges to publish hosted feature layers, share with groups, and geocode is required for these workflows.
+Your organization may have certain members who are responsible for creating content such as stories and hosted feature layers but who also need to join and share content with groups.
+To allow these members to perform these tasks, create a custom role with general privileges to publish hosted feature layers, share with groups, and geocode.
 Another common example is a member who needs to create and publish content in addition to certain administrative tasks such as inviting users into an organization and assigning department members to the correct groups.
-This custom role requires all general privileges and the following administrative privileges: all privileges in the Members category and the privilege to assign members to groups.
+This custom role requires all general privileges and the following administrative privileges:

 To get started, you can use predefined templates or existing roles and further refine the privileges based on the workflows in your organization.

-- Verify that you are signed in as a default administrator or custom role with administrative privileges to manage member roles.
+- Verify that you are signed in as a member of the default administrator role or custom role with administrative privileges to manage member roles.

 - At the top of the site, click Organization and click the Settings tab.